Wear-Lab/M2S-Electronics/README.md

 Files used to manufacture the PCB, including Gerber files, BOM, and PnP are located in the JLCPCB folder.

-## 2.5mm Connectors
+## 2.5mm TRS Connectors

-This board uses 2.5mm Right Angle Connectors, commonly used with audio, for receiving analog signals.
+This board uses 2.5mm Right Angle TRS Connectors, commonly used with audio, for receiving analog signals.
 An example part compatible with this board is the [SJ1-2503A by Same Sky](https://www.digikey.com/en/products/detail/same-sky-formerly-cui-devices/SJ1-2503A/738680)

 ## I2C Addresses